kitwaicloud/kitwaicloud.github.io/spark_streaming/netpie.md

 ## Calculate moving average
 To compute moving average for each sliding window.
 Replace the paragraph **lineStream60.print** with the following code.
 Restart interpreter and rerun the notebook.

 According to Spark Streaming, the lineStream60 is the continuous stream of events organized into sequence of RDDs.
 Each RDD consists of events within a particular window.
-We convert each RDD into DataFrame and register it as a table.
+We convert each RDD into DataFrame and register it as a table *measure*.
 Then, we can use SQL commands to operate the streaming data.
 The result avgDF is a DataFrame which only the first 20 rows are shown.

 ```scala
 lineStream60.foreachRDD( rdd => {